12.01.2007

 *I'd like to point out that I am working on a homemade seasoning mix, but until then, this will have to work.

+You will want to use cold rice to make this to get the great texture in fried rice.
+I use brown rice because it is healthier and also holds up well.
+You can use Basmati as well.
 Start out by frying up some scrambled eggs in another small pan, set aside.
 Then sauté vegetables you have chosen in a bit of sesame oil - we just want to soften them a bit, not cook through.
 When they are a bit more tender, push into a bowl to wait it out.
 Add your rice to the hot pan to fry it up.
 Add more sesame oil if you need to.
 Add back in the vegetables and toss in packet of fried rice seasoning, mix gently.
 Fold in eggs.
 Sprinkle with cilantro and scallions.
 Add Tamari to taste.

 I know I'm sensitive, but a wheat sensitivity?
 What?
 Damn.